kuznetckiy/pioneer-doc-en/settings/autopilot_parameters.rst

 You may also need to customize PID parameters for different engines.
 If done incorrectly, this may result in noticable vibrations and oscillations during flight.

-To customize PIDs, use the following parameters:
+To customize PIDs, adjust the following parameters:

 * **Copter_xyRate_ki** - controller's integral component.
 Lower it If the controls are sluggish.
 Increase it if low-frequency oscillations are present.
 * **Copter_xyRate_kp** - controller's proportional component.
 Lower it if the drone wobbles when hovering.
 Increase it if the controls feel sluggish.

-.. note:: To evaluate necessary rpm values, look through accelerometer data chart in autopilot logs after manual-controlled flight.
+.. note:: To evaluate necessary rpm values, look through **rpm** data chart in **motor-x** autopilot logs channel after manual-controlled flight.
 See :doc:`logs` section.